preethamvishy/socialytics/README.md

 1. Clone the repo.
 2. Run `npm install`to install the dependencies.
-3. Run `ng build && electron .`to the app
+3. Run `ng build && electron .`to build and run the app as an electron app.
+    Alternatively, run `ng serve` and navigate to `localhost:4200`.